-China stagnated for more than two decades under the rigid authoritarianism of early communist rule and the founder of the people's republic, Mao Zedong.
+China stagnated for more than two decades under the rigid Communist rule of the founder of the People's Republic, Mao Zedong.

 But China now has the world's fastest-growing economy and is undergoing what has been described as a second industrial revolution.

 It has also launched an ambitious space exploration programme, involving plans to set up a space station by 2020.